matthew-brett/dyneweb/research/publications.rst

 .. bibliography:: ../mbcv/matthew_brett.bib
     :style: mystyle
     :list: bullet
-    :filter: not cited and 'omit' not in keywords and keywords % '(statistics|methods)' and 'online' in keywords
+    :filter: 'omit' not in keywords and keywords % '(statistics|methods)' and 'online' in keywords

 Articles and book chapters
 --------------------------